Nmap for Pentester: Port Status

 The states of ports are not their essential properties; it depicts how nmap sees them.
 In nmap a port is divided into six states:

-5. Open/Filtered: This indicates that the port was filtered or open but Nmap couldn’t establish the state.
+- Open/Filtered: This indicates that the filtering or opening of the port occurred, but Nmap couldn’t establish the state.

-6. Closed/Filtered: This indicates that the port was filtered or closed but Nmap couldn’t establish the state.
+- Closed/Filtered: This indicates that the filtering or closing of the port occurred, but Nmap couldn’t establish the state.

 Open Port

 In this case a service or application running on a port is actively accepting TCP, UDP connections.
-We send TCP packets to port 80 of target machine.
-We find that the port is open.
+We transmit TCP packets to the target machine’s port 80.
+The port is discovered to be open.

 nmap -p80 192.168.1.119